“Blood sugar” refers to how much glucose is in your bloodstream.

 Hypoglycemia occurs when blood sugar is low or suboptimal (which is better termed “functional hypoglycemia”), and chronic hypoglycemia is due to inadequate nourishment on a regular basis.

-Typically the person dealing with hypoglycemia goes too long between meals and/or doesn’t eat sufficient quantities of food, especially protein + healthy fats.
+Typically the person dealing with hypoglycemia goes too long between meals and/or doesn’t eat sufficient quantities of food, especially protein and healthy fats.

 (And if high-sugar or high-carb foods or drinks are being consumed, this only exacerbates the insulin surge.)

 Reactive hypoglycemia can occur in response to chronic insulin surges.
-The person dealing with reactive hypoglycemia typically consumes foods + beverages that result in blood sugar spikes (most commonly added sugar + refined carbohydrates), which then cause surges in insulin.
+The person dealing with reactive hypoglycemia typically consumes foods and beverages that result in blood sugar spikes (most commonly added sugar and refined carbohydrates), which then cause surges in insulin.

 When this mechanism occurs frequently, the pancreas starts to overcompensate and release too much insulin, causing glucose to enter the cells at a higher rate.
 In response, blood sugar drops too low, and decreased energy and other symptoms of lower blood sugar will occur as a result.

-A less than optimal fasting glucose, along with fatigue 2-5 hours after eating and other signs + symptoms of hypoglycemia, can point to reactive hypoglycemia.
+A less than optimal fasting glucose, along with fatigue 2-5 hours after eating and other signs and symptoms of hypoglycemia, can point to reactive hypoglycemia.

 With reactive hypoglycemia, blood sugar is swinging from high to low.
-It’s an early stage of insulin resistance, and as reactive hypoglycemia continues, the insulin resistance will worsen.
+It’s an earlier stage of insulin resistance, and as reactive hypoglycemia continues, the insulin resistance will worsen.